cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 Meanwhile, HTC really went for super realistic animations and effects, like weather animations on the home screen (rain drops on screen, thunder) and feature sophisticated transparency effects.
 When switching between screens, you could also set custom animations (like a three-dimension cube spin) rather than just sliding left or right.

-With time, the skins evolved to interfaces eventually being influenced by Google's Material Design.
+With time, the skins evolved to interfaces eventually being influenced by Google's Material Design, in an effort to reduce UI and development fragmentation.

 ### Acoustics
 Each manufacturers developed their own sounds to fit their branding and style.
 For example, Google's original sounds were futuristic with robot-like sounds.
 Samsung on the other hand used nature-inspired sounds like water drops and bird chirps with orchestral notification sounds.
 And finally, HTC used premium-feeling mechanical sounds with realistic environmental sounds.

 ### Motion
 Android skins all featured extravagant animations like 3D rotation effects, bouncy animations, water ripple effects and so much more that made each skin look like an upgraded iPhone.
-Something that ultimately had performance problems with smartphones of the time.
+Something that ultimately had performance problems with entry-level smartphones of the time.

 ## Windows Phone